aykseldi/Docker_Study/Readme.md

   ## CICD

-  For a bracnhing strategy, Github Flow.
-C
+  We can use Github Flow for a branching strategy.

-  Here are CICD tools we can use.
+  And here are CICD tools we can use.
   * Jenkins
   * Microsoft VSTS (TFS)
   * Gitlab